michaelbragg/2015.bpbusinessawards.co.uk/src/_awards/08-people-development.md

   changefreq: monthly
   exclude: false
 ---
-This award is to recognise, encourage and reward organisations that make a significant contribution to Training, Development and Recruitment.
+This award is to recognise, encourage and reward organisations that make a significant contribution to training, development and recruitment.
 The continuous training and development could be of their own workforce, or the provision of training and development services within the wider community.

 ## Eligibility